codersMom/angular100-labs-2020-06-22/Ch10-Forms/1template/README.md

 17. You should be routed to the list of albums and see your changes as well as in the json file that json-server is using.

+18. Discard your changes to the album-info.json file and mark your work as complete.

 ## Bonus